HomeLatest NewsTelecomVodafone teams up with top tech cos including Dell, Samsung for Open-RAN in Europe

 Vodafone, Dell, NEC Samsung, Wind River, Capgemini Engineering, and Keysight Technologies as new partners will help in building one of the largest Open RAN networks in the world

-In a major technology push to check the dominance of top telecom technology providers including Huawei, Ericsson, and Nokia, mobile and broadband operator has announced plans to finalize six partners to build Europe's first commercial open RAN (radio access network).
+In a major technology push to check the dominance of top telecom technology providers including Huawei, Ericsson, and , mobile and broadband operator Vodafone has announced plans to finalize six partners to build ‘s first commercial open RAN (radio access network).

-According to Vodafone, Technologies, NEC , Wind River, Capgemini Engineering, and , the new technology partners will help in building one of the largest Open RAN networks in the world.
+According to Vodafone, Dell Technologies, NEC Samsung, Wind River, Capgemini , and Keysight Technologies, the new technology partners will help in building one of the largest Open RAN networks in the world.

 Vodafone said the partnerships would build on its new Open RAN lab in Newbury, southern , and its planned digital skills hubs in Malaga, Spain, and Dresden, Germany.